Is the Writing Center only for struggling writers?

 We do not evaluate or grade papers.
 We are trained student consultants, who prompt thinking and guide understanding to help writers meet the criteria of a given assignment.

 Can I stay in the Writing Center before or after my appointment, so that I can complete my assignment?

 Because of the limited space of the Writing Center, we ask that you utilize the Library and Computer Lab facilities to work on an assignment.

 Can I use the Writing Center computers to print or work on my paper?

-Our computers are reserved for consultation purposes only, although you are free to use the computer labs on campus.
-To find the location of computer labs, click here.
+Our computers are reserved for consultation purposes only, but you are free to use the computer labs on campus.
+Find the location of computer labs.